JoseJX/analogue-pocket-patches/README.md

 This patch converts `Game & Watch Gallery 2 (U,E)` to the `.pocket` format.

+This patch was updated to fix some graphical issues.
+(2022/06/26)

 ROM MD5: `cbf4a5b2ff566554b014118e3d0e3e9a`

 You can [download the Analogue Pocket IPS patch here](https://github.com/JoseJX/analogue-pocket-patches/raw/main/GnW2.ips).